 Forget Route 66.
-The cultimate road trip is The Kerouac Crossing.
+The ultimate road trip through the United States of America is the Kerouac Crossing.

 In 1957, American author Jack Kerouac published his iconic novel On The Road, about hi drug-fuelled road trips across the USA.
 In the novel, this particular trip was travelled in reverse.